|mid-June||Organized at Huttonsville under Colonel George A. Porterfield, Lieutenant Colonel Jonathan M. Heck and Major Albert Reger.|

 The regiment was commanded by Captain Robert D. Lilley.
 It lost 3 men killed and 20 wounded.

-From the two markers on the Antietam battlefield:
+From the first of two markers for Early’s Brigade on the Antietam battlefield:

 September 16-17, 1862 No.1.